 Reducing revolving balances before beginning the financing process may improve overall financial positioning.

-Why Financial Stability Matters During Escrow
+Maintaining Financial Stability During Escrow

 Once a property enters escrow, lenders commonly re-verify financial conditions before closing.